danthonyp/danthonyp/README.md

-- 👋 Hi, I’m @danthonyp
+- 👋 Hi, I’m Anthony
-- 👀 I’m interested in code and all things automation.
+- 👀 I’m a system admin/developer
-- 🌱 I’m currently learning Devops tools.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Python projects
 - 📫 How to reach me ...
+-

 <!---
 danthonyp/danthonyp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.